flyingmachine/brave-clojure-web/content/do-things.md

 You'll learn everything there is to know about macro calls and special forms in the chapter "Clojure Alchemy: Reading, Evaluation, and Macros".
-For now, though, it's enough to know that, in Lisps, you can use the term **form** interchangeably with *expression*.
-The main feature which makes special forms "special" is that *they don't always evaluate all of their operands*, unlike function calls.
+For now, though, the main feature which makes special forms "special" is that *they don't always evaluate all of their operands*, unlike function calls.

 Take `if`, for example.
 Its general structure is: